Skip to Content

 How much to tip in Mexico at bars will vary from bar to bar.
 If you’re at a beach club in Playa del Carmen or a sit-down place, gratuity will most likely be added to your bill, and there is no reason to add an additional tip.

-How Much To Tip: $1 or 10 pesos for two beers
+Suggested: $1 or 10 pesos for two beers

-What to tip Taxi Drivers in Mexico
+What to Tip Taxi Drivers in Mexico

 If you think you got a terrible price, try and have the exact change.
 Avoid over-tipping taxi drivers, as this will lead to higher prices.